- 100% pure natural Ingredients

 If you think you can forgo the razors and stubble trimmers and look like you feel off the cover of the latest GQ magazine cover, you are going to be in for a rude awakening.

 Trimming the beard correctly not only increases its appeal, it allows you to grow to new lengths without looking like a wild-man.

 Get this wrong and you look like a hobo who is panhandling for change, get it right and you instantly become the focal point of every conversation and a magnet for the opposite sex.

-To get a better understanding how to blend your facial hair with the rest of your hair, we have to blend your growing beard with your particular hairstyle very carefully.
+To get a better understanding of how to blend your facial hair with the rest of your hair, we have to blend your growing beard with your particular hairstyle very carefully.

-This takes some time at first, but once you master the beard fade, you will be able to trim up these areas with as much effort as you do trimming the rest of you beard.
+This takes some time at first, but once you master the beard fade, you will be able to trim up these areas with as much effort as you do trimming the rest of your beard.

 The following is a step-by-step breakdown of the perfect procedure on how to fade a beard:

 Step 1: Trimming Your Beard

 Determine the length you want the beard, then break out those top rated trimmers and set them to the desired length and get working.

 It is important to get the entire beard trimmed first and leave the fade for last so it effectively blends right into your hair.

 Step 2: Begin at the Bottom

-Start trimming your beard at the bottom, or the neck line.
-Set your trimmer to either 3 or 2, and start cleaning up the facial hair from down below the Adam’s apple all the way to where your neck meets the jaw line.
+Start trimming your beard at the bottom, or the neckline.
+Set your trimmer to either 3 or 2, and start cleaning up the facial hair from down below Adam’s apple all the way to where your neck meets the jawline.

 Once you have trimmed all that area of the beard, switch the trimmer length setting to 2 or 1, and finish off the rest of the beard.